kalekdev/uni/semester-1/nus-1/notes.typ

   $,
 )

+== Real Power Sources
+Real world voltage and current sources cannot simply continue to output high power without losses.
+These losses can be modelled with an internal resistance $R_i$, over which voltage / current is lost.

+_Real Voltage Source_ - The internal resistance is modelled *in series* with the EMF source, meaning that the higher the current pulled by the load, the more power is lost internally; therefore a voltage source should ideally be used with low currents.

+_Real Current Source_ - Internal resistance is modelled *in parallel* (if it were in series the current source would simply increase the voltage accordingly to reach its target current) with the EMF source.
+The load should ideally have a low resistance, so the majority of the current flows through the parallel load path.

 == TODO
 The internal resistance of a current source is in parallel, as a series resistance wouldn't influence the output current.
 Therefore the internal resistance of an ideal current source is infinite, so that the entire current flows through the output path.